naiyerasif/site/content/blog/2019/2019-01-12-using-express-with-typescript.md

 `@types` dependencies provide type information to the editors so they can assist with code completion and type-checking.

-There's some configuation needed for the TypeScript compiler `tsc` to inform it where the TypeScript source code is located and where the compiled JavaScript code should be written at.
+There's some configuration needed for the TypeScript compiler `tsc` to inform it where the TypeScript source code is located and where the compiled JavaScript code should be written at.
 To do so, execute the following command to generate a `tsconfig.json` file.

 ```sh
 npx tsc --init